OldG Hosting provider reviews

 WP Engine

-Enterprise-grade managed WordPress hosting with advanced developer tools, strong security, and reliable performance โ built for teams that need control, stability, and professional workflows.
+Enterprise-grade managed WordPress hosting with advanced developer tools, strong security, and reliable performance — built for teams that need control, stability, and professional workflows.

-Best for: Agencies, developers, businesses running WordPress at scale, and sites that require robust staging, security, and workflow tooling.
+Best for: Agencies, developers, businesses running WordPress at scale, and sites that require robust staging, security, and workflow tooling

-Managed WordPress Hosting only
+Hosting types: Managed WordPress only

 You run business-critical WordPress websites